home-assistant/home-assistant.io/source/_components/default_config.markdown

 ha_release: 0.88
 ---

-This component is a meta-component and configures a default set of components for Home Assistant to load.
-The components that will be loaded can be found [here](https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/default_config/manifest.json).
+This integration is a meta-component and configures a default set of integrations for Home Assistant to load.
+The integrations that will be loaded can be found [here](https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/default_config/manifest.json).

 ## {% linkable_title Configuration %}